-(1) A One Thousand Dollar (\$1,000.00) nonrefundable application fee, made payable to the Commission;

-(2) A sample of the members' indemnity agreement and power of attorney, as required by 810:5-11-15, binding the association and each member thereof, jointly and severally, to comply with the provisions of the AWCA;

-(3) An executed copy of the application of each employer for membership in the association.
-The application must be on a form approved by the Commission, include an indemnity agreement and power of attorney executed by the employer, a joint and several liability agreement executed by the employer, and a current balance sheet;

-(4) A pro forma financial statement of the association, showing the estimated revenues and expenses the first fiscal year of the association;
+- (1) A One Thousand Dollar (\$1,000.00) nonrefundable application fee, made payable to the Commission; - (2) A sample of the members' indemnity agreement and power of attorney, as required by 810:25-11-15, binding the association and each member thereof, jointly and severally, to comply with the provisions of the AWCA; - (3) An executed copy of the application of each employer for membership in the association.
+The application must be on a form approved by the Commission and include the following: - (A) An indemnity agreement and power of attorney executed by the employer; - (B) A joint and several liability agreement executed by the employer; - (C) The employer's current audited financial statement for the two previous fiscal years, including a balance sheet, statement of income, statement of cash flows, and notes; - (D) If audited financial statements are not available, the employer should provide the employer's financial statement for the two previous years signed by two (2) company executives, including a balance sheet, statement of income, statement of cash flows and notes; and - (E) A balance sheet and income statement for the current fiscal year. - (4) A pro forma financial statement of the association, showing the estimated revenues and expenses for the first fiscal year of the association.
+Project estimated expenses in dollar amount and percentage of the expected estimated premium;

-(5) A statement of the collective net worth of the members of the association;

-(6) The estimated standard and discounted premium each association member will pay during the first fiscal year of the association;

-(7) A listing of the type, amount and eligibility requirements of discounts available for the association members;

-(8) Projected expenses for the association for the first fiscal year, in dollar amount and a percentage of the standard premium to be generated;

-(9) Specific and aggregate excess insurance binders for the first fiscal year;

-(10) Underwriting guidelines that will be used by the association;

-(11) A copy of the association's bylaws and any other governing instruments of the proposed association;

-(12) A designation of the initial members' supervisory board and of the administrator of the association, including properly executed biographical affidavits for each;

-(13) The name and contact information of the association's TPA, including a copy of the contract between the association and the TPA;

-(14) A copy of all fidelity bonds and errors and omissions policies secured by the association, its administrator, its TPA, and other organizations providing services;

-(15) Copies of all marketing materials to be utilized by the association;

-(16) If the TPA does not provide safety, marketing, underwriting, or accounting services, the name or names of the organization or organizations who will, and a copy of the contract between the association and these organizations;

-(17) A designation of the association's auditing and actuarial firms; and by classification code.
-The rates should be calculated in accordance with 810:5-11-8.

-(18) A list of workers' compensation rates to be charged to its members, broken down

-810:5-11-3.
+- (5) A statement of the collective net worth of the members of the association; - (6) The estimated standard and discounted premium each association member will pay during the first fiscal year of the association; - (7) Underwriting guidelines that will be used by the association, including a listing of the type, amount and eligibility requirements of discounts available for the association members; - (8) Specific and aggregate excess insurance binders for the first fiscal year; - (9) A copy of the association's bylaws and any other governing instruments of the proposed association; - (10) A designation of the initial members' supervisory board and of the administrator of the association, including properly executed biographical affidavits for each; - (11) A copy of the contract(s) between the association and all TPAs, including a cover page for each contract which indicates the nature of services provided by the TPA (i.e., claims management, safety, marketing, underwriting or accounting services); - (12) A copy of all fidelity bonds and errors and omissions policies secured by the association, its administrator, and organizations providing services to the association, with the exception of any TPAs; - (13) Copies of all marketing materials to be utilized by the association; and - (14) A list of workers' compensation rates to be charged to its members, broken down by classification code.
+The rates should be calculated in accordance with 810:25-11-8.

+810:25-11-3.
 Approval of new members of the association